TimeWarpEngineering/timewarp-state/Documentation/Partials/Terminology.md

 particular [Vertical Slice](https://jimmybogard.com/vertical-slice-architecture/)
 of the application.

-On the server side we use the same architecture,
-(see sample in Hosted Server), where the Features contain `Controller`, `Handler`, `Request`, `Response`, etc...
+On the server side we use the same architecture, where the Features contain `Controller`, `Handler`, `Request`, `Response`, etc...
-Each endpoint has its own controller which maps the HTTP Request to the `Request` object and then sends on to the mediator pipeline.
+Each endpoint has its own controller which maps the HTTP Request to the `Request` object and then sends the `Request` on to the mediator pipeline.
 The `Handler` acts on the `Request` and returns a `Response`.